Please call us immediately if you think you may have a natural gas emergency.

 - Never shovel snow up against your meter or let excessive snow cover it.

-- Remove snow and ice from your meter by hand or with a broom.
+- Gently remove snow and ice from your meter by hand or with a broom.
 Shovels and other tools can damage the equipment.

 - Remove hanging icicles to prevent dripping water from refreezing on your meter.